OKDP/okdp-examples/README.md

 A collection of hands-on examples, helper utilities, Jupyter notebooks, and data workflows showcasing how to work with the [OKDP Platform](https://okdp.io/).
 This repository is meant to help you explore OKDP capabilities around compute, object storage, data catalog, SQL engines, Spark, and analytics.

+Over time, these examples will be extended with lakehouse-oriented features, such as:

+- Open table formats (e.g. Apache Iceberg and/or Delta Lake).
+- Shared metadata with stronger schema enforcement and evolution.
+- Snapshot-based table management (time travel, retention, cleanup).
+- Incremental processing and analytics-ready datasets, etc.

 # Notebooks

+The notebooks analyze datasets stored as Parquet on S3-compatible storage (MinIO).
+The same underlying dataset is queried using Trino and Spark.

+An [index.ipynb](./notebooks/index.ipynb) notebook is also provided as an entry point.

+## Trino notebooks

-Jupyter notebooks that query Trino:
+The following notebooks query data using Trino:

-- Querying data using Trino (Python/SQLAlchemy)
+- Querying data using Trino (Python/SQLAlchemy).
-- Querying data using Trino (SQL engine)
+- Querying data using Trino (SQL engine).

-An index.ipynb notebook is also provided as an entry point.
+These notebooks use Trino external tables defined over Parquet data stored in object storage and registered via a metadata service.

 # Superset